gregabbott/glon/README.md

         "Arrays hold unnamed items in insertion order.", "These convert to JavaScript or JSON arrays."
       ],
-      "Both": "Both maps and arrays can contain sub-objects."
+      "Both": "Maps and arrays can hold further maps and arrays."
     },
     "Indents": [
-      "You can indent GLON with **tabs OR spaces**. ", "The first indent in a block sets the block's indent value.", "In GLON, a block means consecutive lines of visible text.", "A \"GLON block\" holds valid GLON, an \"Other block\" doesn't.", "One or more empty lines separates blocks."
+      "The first indent in a block sets the block's indent value.", "GLON supports lines indented with **tabs OR spaces**. " ],
-    ],
-    "Values and Keys": [
+    "Strings": [
-      "Strings and keys require no quotes.",
+      "Strings require no quotes.",
-      "\"Quotes around a string or key form part of its content.\"", "     Strings and keys may start or end with whitespace.    ", "glon.to_js can keep or trim whitespace surrounding strings.", "Strings and keys may stay empty:",
+      "\"Quotes around a string or key form part of its content.\"", "     Strings may start or end with whitespace.    ", "glon.to_js can keep or trim whitespace surrounding strings.", "Strings may stay empty:",
       "",
-      "Whitespace may populate strings and keys:",
+      "Whitespace may populate strings:",
       "            ",
-      "glon.to_js can keep or trim whitespace surrounding keys.", "Strings and keys may contain any characters."
+      "Strings may contain any characters. 🙂",
+      "In GLON, keys use strings to name map items."
     ],
-    "Separators": {
+    "Key Value Separators": {
-      "First": "The first line per level sets the separator type.", "Normal separators": {
+      "First": "The first line per level sets the separator style.", "Normal separators": {
         "a": 1,
         "b": 2